gsiems/tranquillus/doc/Routes.md

 "offset" query parameters.
 Setting this disables paging.

 * **parms_optional:** Optional {1, 0}.
 Used to indicate that there are
-no required paramters for the route.
+no required parameters for the route.
 When there are one or more query parameters defined for the route the default behavior is to require at least one of the parameters to be supplied when querying the route.
 Setting this disables requiring a parameter.